 Opportunities for Research Students

 At present, there are no opportunities for students to apply for individual funding from the Marie Skłodowska-Curie Actions.
 Instead, students can look for studentship vacancies in an Innovative Training Network/Doctoral Network or COFUND Doctoral Programme, where they can begin or expand on their research, and gain complementary and transferable skills training to support doctoral or masters’ degree studies.
 Vacancies for studentships (termed “Early-Stage” or “First-Stage” Researchers) are posted on EURAXESS Jobs.

 Opportunities for Experienced Researchers

-Experienced Researchers (PhD holders or those with four years of research experience) can apply for their own Marie Skłodowska-Curie individual funding via the Individual Fellowships Scheme.
-An annual call for Individual Fellowships closes in September each year.
+Researchers holding a PhD can apply for their own Marie Skłodowska-Curie individual funding via the Postdoctoral Fellowships Scheme.
+There is an annual call for Postdoctoral Fellowships.